robmoore-i/LanguageLearning/README.md

 expanding horizontally.
 Aka: Constructions > Vocabulary.
 However vocabulary is necessary to make sufficient use of further constructions to feel as though my skill is advancing, so they must be balanced.
+- I am not a skilled Georgian speaker, so I will start off by serving other people's lessons through this interface.

 # Configuration